UA

 There is little doubt the events of 9/11 have strengthened us.

-Let us use that strength to move ahead, not fall behind as our enemy
+Let us use that strength to move ahead, not fall behind as our enemy wishes.

 Let us remember every day has dangers, this is not new to our way of life.